 - Distributive Property: This property is crucial for eliminating parentheses.
 It states that a(b + c) = ab + ac.

 - Combining Like Terms: After distributing, combine terms that have the same variable and exponent.
-For example, 3x + 2x can be combined to 5x.
+Take this: 3x + 2x can be combined to 5x.

 - Inverse Operations: Use inverse operations to isolate the variable.
 Addition and subtraction are inverse operations, as are multiplication and division.